yaojiejia/bigdataproject/SCALABILITY.md

   `Analytics.scala` is the one exception — it computes nine output tables from the same features + score DataFrame and explicitly `.cache()`s the joined input so the scan happens once.
-- Checkpointing (batch) — the pipeline is short enough that restart-from- scratch is fine.
-Streaming checkpointing is enabled (`STREAM_LOGS / *-ck`) because Structured Streaming needs it for exactly-once.
+- Checkpointing — the pipeline is short enough that restart-from- scratch is fine; each stage reads its Parquet input and writes new Parquet, so any failure is recovered by re-running `make <stage>`.
 - Off-heap memory, G1GC tuning — none of that helps at this data size;
   it would be cargo-culting.